 What Jesus really looked like may not be as in the portraits of Jesus we see everyday.
-The real Jesus face and the best picture of Jesus is the photo of Jesus taken from a miracle image on his burial cloth, known as the Shroud of Turin.
+The real Jesus face and the best picture of Jesus is the photo of Jesus we get from the miracle image on the burial clothes of Jesus known as the Shroud of Turin.
 This is what Jesus actually looked like and is an original photo of Jesus, the real face of Jesus.
 In modern language it will be a 'Jesus Selfie', the world's first selfie taken by Jesus himself

 What is the Shroud of Turin